 Have you seen the pictures of Yosemite on Instagram lately?
-Well, I can’t seem to escape them… and it led to planning a last-minute weekend getaway to California to experience the beauty of this epic National Park for ourselves!
+Well, I can’t seem to escape them… and it led to planning a last-minute weekend getaway to California to experience the beauty of Yosemite in April for ourselves!
 Yosemite in spring time is a sight to behold.
 See for yourself why this is the perfect season for a trip to this iconic national park!

 Some rain, fog or general gloomy weather is likely in spring, but it makes for amazing pictures AND it helps you stay cool and not get burned!
 Seeing the thick, gray clouds settle over the valley from the Tunnel View Overlook was breathtaking, and walking by ourselves during the rain made it feel like the park was all ours.
 Plus, the giant trees really do help block the rain drops!

 With those rain showers, come flowers!
-Spring isn’t the height of wildflower season, but you are sure to see some flowers popping up, plus lots of green grass and moss.
+While our visit to Yosemite in April didn’t provide is lots of flowers, as Spring isn’t the height of wildflower season.
+But you are sure to see some flowers popping up, plus lots of green grass and moss.
 And if you happen to visit on a sunny day the greenery pops even more.
 Yes, please!

 Ok, I know I technically mentioned this one already… but seriously, if you love waterfalls even a little bit, Yosemite in the spring is a must-see!
 The rushing flow of water begins to taper off in summer and some of the waterfalls are even completely dried up by August.
 Don’t wait!